2008 United States presidential election: Clinching the nomination

 The major political party nomination process (technically) continues through June of an election year.
 In previous cycles, the candidates were effectively chosen by the end of the primaries held in March, but, in this cycle, Barack Obama did not win enough delegates to secure the nomination until June 3, after a 17-month campaign against Hillary Clinton.
 He had a wide lead in states won, while Clinton had won majorities in several of the larger states.
 Now, because a form of proportional representation and popular vote decided Democratic state delegate contests, numbers were close between Clinton and Obama.
 By May, Clinton claimed to hold a lead in the popular vote, but the Associated Press found that her numbers were "accurate only" in one close scenario.

 In June, after the last of the primaries had taken place, Obama secured the Democratic nomination for president, with the help of multiple super delegate endorsements (most of the super delegates had refused to declare their support for either candidate until the primaries were completed).
 He was the first African American to win the nomination of a major political party in the United States.
 For several days, Clinton refused to concede the race, although she signaled her presidential campaign was ending in a post-primary speech on June 3 in her home state of New York.
 She finally conceded the nomination to Obama on June 7.
 She pledged her full support to the presumptive nominee and vowed to do everything she could to help him get elected.
+Clinton would eventually become the Democratic presidential nominee 8 years later, which she then lost the general election to Donald Trump.

-Republican Party nomination
+Republican Party

 Not only was the 2008 election the first time since 1952 that neither the incumbent president nor the incumbent vice president was a candidate in the general election, but it was also the first time since the 1928 election that neither sought his party's nomination for president; as Bush was term-limited from seeking another nomination, the unique aspect was Vice President Cheney's decision not to seek the Republican nomination.
 The 2008 election was also the third presidential election since 1896 in which neither the incumbent president, the incumbent vice president, nor a current or former member of the incumbent president's Cabinet won the nomination of either major party the others being 1920 and 1952.
 With no members of the Bush administration emerging as major contenders for the Republican nomination, the Republican race was as open as the Democratic race.